igormironchik/md-pdf/README.md

 With these dependencies installed just open CMakeLists.txt in QtCreator and run build.

+You can use Conan to install dependencies, only ImageMagick should be installed by hands, as in Conan ImageMagick available version is 7 only, and not all platforms are supported.
+In case using Conan as dependencies manager define `MDPDF_USE_CONAN` to CMake.
+Good luck!

 # Example

 Good example of work of this application is